gabrieltorresgamez/gabocutter/README.md

-This is a modern Cookiecutter template that can be used to initiate a Python project with all the necessary tools for development and testing.
-It has been developed for data science use cases.
-It supports the following features:
+This modern Cookiecutter template is designed to kickstart Python projects with all essential tools for development and testing.
+Tailored for data science use cases, it offers the following features:

 - [uv](https://docs.astral.sh/uv/) for dependency management
 - CI/CD with [GitHub Actions](https://github.com/features/actions)